kurbster/Prompt-Summarization/README.md

 # Prompt-Summarization
 Using NLP techniques to summarize prompts for program synthesis.
-[Repo Here](https://github.com/kurbster/Prompt-Summarization)
 ## Motivation
 Recently, researchers and companies have been focusing on probram synthesis.
 Which is the task of generating code given a prompt.
 There has been some success when the prompts